 Whether you’re kicking around a business idea or working through your first year, it’s never too early to start thinking about growth.
-After all, the goal of every entrepreneur is to grow a profitable business.
+After all, every entrepreneur’s goal is to grow a profitable business.

-To make sure your business is slated for growth, start out with a detailed business plan.
-This document will serve as your road map for success.
-It will help you figure out exactly which steps you need to take to create an environment for growth.
+To make sure your business is slated for growth, start with a detailed business plan.
+Your business plan is an excellent tool for growth.
+It will serve as your road map for success, and it should help you think through the milestones you’ll need to achieve to build a thriving business.

 If you don’t know who you’re up against in business, you’ll have a hard time growing, Meyer says.
-Just about every business owner has a competitor, but if you don’t know what they offer and how they work, how will your product survive?
+Just about every business has competition, but if you don’t know what they offer and how they work, how will you set yourself apart?

-“Customers need a reason to switch and the only way they’ll do that is if you give them a clear reason,” Meyer says.
+“Customers need a reason to switch (and stay), and the only way they’ll do that is if you give them a clear reason,” Meyer says.

 Bottom line?
 Failure to learn about your competitors and set yourself apart from them will halt your growth potential.

 - Do industry analysis so you have a general sense of what the market opportunity looks like in your sector.